alexbfree/thesis/src/chapter-3.md

 Summation: Towards an Understanding of Better Data Relations
 ------------------------------------------------------------

+<span class="editnote">update 3.6 so it doesn't mention part A/B and ties in with previous</span>
+<span class="editnote">rewrite to round up section 1 and set up section 2</span>

 ![Figure 3.14: How the Case Studies and Peripheral Activities Contribute to This Thesis](./src/figs/fig3.14-rqs-and-activities.jpg){#figure-3.14}